 But to everyone’s detriment, the old divisions remained.
 Like a conflicted trireme, heaving and ho-ing without coordination, giving new meaning to the term ‘row,’ America is locked in internal conflict, going round in circles, making the journey impossible.
 A ship of such caliber needs a common purpose and good discipline to make headway.
-Without coordination, it is at the mercy of the elements, as are its crew and passengers.
+Without coordination, it’s at the mercy of the elements, as are its crew and passengers.

 Does my statement fall flat?
 Does it sound important without saying much?
 Maybe.
-Statements of lofty nature sound good on paper, while discounting the complexities of the real world.
+Statements of lofty nature sound good on paper while discounting the complexities of the real world.

 The promise of a brighter future, one in which you will have a say, can only be embraced

 Unless, of course, you’re an immigrant who never got a break in life, who came to the US in search for opportunity.
 In your case the words spoken yesterday were probably enough to instil hope in you, firing you up in ways that help you withstand a thousand hardships over the coming years.
 The promise of a brighter future, one in which you have a say, can only be embraced.
 And embrace it you have, starting with this speech.